Ji-Cheng “JC” Zhao, Ph.D., Dean

 Daniel Burkey, Ph.D., Associate Dean

-Whitney L. Losapio, Director of Advising
+Whitney L. Losapio, Ed.D, Executive Director

 The College of Engineering also offers Minors in: